-The Board has determined that the following directors (which includes all of those standing for reelection) are "independent" within the Company's independence standards and the independence standards of the NYSE: James Barlett, Edward Miller, Gerhard Schulmeyer, Harry You, Debra Perry, Patti Hart, Ihno Schneevoigt and Kenneth Whipple.
-For a director to be "independent", the Board must determine that such director does not have any material relationship with the Company.
-To assist the Board in determining director independence, the Board reviews director independence in light of the categorical standards adopted by the NYSE.
-Under these standards, a director will not be deemed "independent" if the Board affirmatively determines that the director has a material relationship with the Company, or if:
+The Board has determined that as of the date hereof a majority of the Board is "independent" under the independence standards of the NYSE.
+The Board has determined that the following directors and director-nominees are "independent" under the independence standards of the NYSE: Kenneth Whipple, James Barlett, Patti Hart, Edward Miller, Debra Perry, Gerhard Schulmeyer, Ihno Schneevoigt, Harry You, Denise Kingsmill and George Shahean, and that Frank Cahouet was "independent" within the independence standards of the NYSE during his term of service on the Board in fiscal 2009.
+For a director to be "independent", the Board must also affirmatively determine that such director does not have any material relationship with the Company.
+To assist the Board in determining director independence, the Board reviews director independence in light of the categorical standards set forth in the

-- the director is, or has been within the last three years, an employee of the Company, or an immediate family member is, or has been within the last three years, an executive officer of the Company; - the director has received, or has an immediate family member who received, during any 12 month period within the last three years, more than \$100,000 in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - (i) the director or an immediate family member is a current partner of a firm that is the Company's internal or external auditor, (ii) the director is a current employee of such a firm, (iii) the director has an immediate family member who is a current employee of such a firm and who participates in the firm's audit, assurance or tax compliance (but not tax planning) practice; or (iv) the director or an immediate family member was within the last three years (but is no longer) a partner or employee of such firm and personally worked on the Company's audit within that time;
+NYSE's Listed Company Manual.
+Under these standards, a director cannot be deemed "independent" if, among other things:

-- the director or an immediate family member is, or has been within the last three years, employed as an executive officer of another company where any of the Company's present executive officers at the same time serve or served on that company's compensation committee; or - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three years, exceeds the greater of \$1 million or 2% of the other company's consolidated gross revenues.
+- the director is, or has been within the last three years, an employee of the Company, or an immediate family member is, or has been within the last three years, an executive officer of the Company: - the director has received, or has an immediate family member who received, during any 12 month period within the last three years, more than \$120,000 in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - (1) the director or an immediate family member is a current partner of a firm that is the Company's internal or external auditor, (2) the director is a current employee of such a firm, (3) the director has an immediate family member who is a current employee of such a firm and personally works on the Company's audit, or (4) the director or an immediate family member was within the last three years (but is no longer) a partner or employee of such firm and personally worked on the Company's audit within that time; - the director or an immediate family member is, or has been within the last three years, employed as an executive officer of another company where any of the Company's present executive officers at the same time serve or served on that company's compensation committee; or - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three years, exceeds the greater of \$1 million or 2% of the other company's consolidated gross revenues.